sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/04-http-headers.md

 |             `WEBAPP_NAME`             |                         Name of the iGRC Tomcat webapp                         |                 sandbox                  |
 |        `WEB_INF_WEBAPP_FOLDER`        |                  **WEB-INF** folder of the iGRC Tomcat webapp                  | /var/lib/tomcat8/webapps/sandbox/WEB-INF |

-Here is the steps to follow:
+Follow these steps:

 - Unzip the archive in the `<TOMCAT_LIB_FOLDER_HOME>` folder

 ![HTTP Headers archive unzip](./images/http_headers_archive_unzip.png)

-> If needed, take care of the files and folders rights.
+Ensure you have proper folder and files permissions if needed.

-Under `<TOMCAT_CONF_FOLDER>` folder
+Inside `<TOMCAT_CONF_FOLDER>` folder:

-- Create a file `HTTPHeadersAuthenticator.properties` with the below content
+- Create a file `HTTPHeadersAuthenticator.properties` with the following content and enter appropriate values:
-- You should set the value according to your context

 ```properties
 defaultRoleList=user